bcgov/data-publication/pages/metadata_providers_guide.md

 In the edit mode on a resource as outlined in [editing the properties section above](#Editing-the-properties-of-an-existing-resource):
 1. Click the **Delete** button at the bottom of the page.

-## HOW TO USE THE CATALOGUE API TO MANAGE RECORDS AND RESOURCES
+## HOW TO MANAGE METADATA RECORDS AND RESOURCES USING THE CATALOGUE API
 **Name of the org:**

 To obtain the GUID sub-org it requires the title name of the org